Number of hours

 Written deliverable :

-1 individual reading sheet following bibliographical work
+1 individual reading sheet following bibliographical work (penalty if not or badly done)

-1 5-page group report
+1 5-pages group report

-• Clarity of the project
+- Understanding of the project context

-• Discovery of the keys to transition
+- Analysis of the keys to the project's success/failure

 The course exists in the following branches: